sodadata/docs/soda/new-documentation.md

 <br />

+#### September 7, 2022

+* Documented [Soda Cloud resources]({% link soda-cloud/resource-map.md %}) to add visual context to the parts that exist in Soda Cloud, and how they relate to each other, particularly when you delete a resource.

 #### August 30, 2022

 * Recorded known issue: Soda Core for SparkDF does not support anomaly score or distribution checks.